WojcikMikolaj/WeatherStation/README.md

 Project also includes Dockerfile, docker-compose.yml and Ansible playbook files to make installation and usage easier.

-All playbooks use 'become: yes' to run docker commands.
+All playbooks use `become: yes` to run docker commands.